Update: January 2021 — Topical cetirizine 1% (a PGD2 inhibitor) leads to significantly greater hair growth in men with androgenetic alopecia.

 Are we about to see more hair loss clinics offer proprietary products that inhibit PGD2 or is this just a one-time thing that will spread to very few other places?
 A decade ago, very few hair loss clinics offered lasers or platelet-rich plasma therapy to treat hair loss, but now both are commonplace worldwide.
 Can PGD2 inhibition therapy follow a similar path?
 With PGD2 therapy, I do wonder how much the patent held by Kythera negatively impacts the chances of other competing proprietary products from hair loss clinics becoming popular and legal, especially in the US?

 Also note that I plagiarized the “ghetto” term from “Swisstemples” who I have mentioned on this blog several times before.
-He has what seems to be an excellent page on his site regarding “The Postaglandin Protocol.”
-He also has a page on things to buy and use (where he uses the term “ghetto protocol” that includes some products to combat PGD2.
+He used to have an excellent page on his site regarding “The Postaglandin Protocol.”
+He also had a page on things to buy and use (where he uses the term “ghetto protocol”) that included products to combat PGD2.
 I do not take any responsibility if you do what he suggests and get nasty side effects.
 I would never try any of this myself unless I had a really good chemist friend.

 — An excellent poster from the 9th Congress for Hair Research last year (thanks “Hellouser”) can be found here –> “CRTH2/DP2 Antagonists Reverse Hair Growth Inhibition Caused by PGD2.”
 Main authors are Cotsarelis, Hsieh, Nace and Zheng.

 — 51 page and growing HLT thread titled “dedicated Setipiprant log.”
 Seem to be overall negative results, but I have only read 3-4 of those pages.

 — HLT thread on whether anyone is still on PGD2 blockers?

 — Ramatroban (a PGD2 receptor antagonist) that many people seem to have purchased.
 I have no idea about safety and legality issues.